Whilst we may receive commission for purchases made through our links, we never allow this to influence product selections.

 Your toddler might experience tantrums during this time because with every milestone they're becoming more independent and curious, but lack the emotional and language skills to express how they feel or what they want to do.
 For example, your little one might really want to pour their own milk, but lack the dexterity to do so, so get frustrated when they can't do this for themselves.

-These are all totally normal signs that your toddler is having a tantrum.
+These are all totally normal signs that your toddler has entered the terrible twos.

 How long do the terrible twos last and when will they end?